 Fortunately, compliant pasta sauces are pretty easy to come by.
 Check out some of our favorites below!

 - Thrive Market Tuscan Pepper Pasta Sauce.
-All of Thrive’s brand name sauces are compliant with the exception of the Vodka Sauce (it has heavy cream).
+Most of Thrive’s brand name sauces are compliant with the exception of the Vodka Sauce (it has heavy cream).
 Grab the Tuscan Pepper sauce for some added zing!

 - Trader Joe’s Roasted Garlic Spaghetti Sauce.
 For all of you Trader Joe’s shoppers out there, this is the only compliant sauce they carry, but it is both amazingly delicious and an amazing value!

 Compliant Pasta Sauce DIY Recipe Anyone Can Master